vhaghani26/epigenerator/README.md

 ### Running `CpG_Me2` Locally

-Since all the information setup was done when you run `FASTQ_Me`, all you have to do now is run the following to run `CpG_Me2`:
+Since all the information setup was done when you run `FASTQ_Me2`, all you have to do now is run the following to run `CpG_Me2`:

 ```
 nice -n 10 snakemake -j 3 -p -s 02_CpG_Me2_PE